Chapter 7: Practical application issues

 Answer

-The customer obtains a material right by not having to pay the joining fee upon renewal of the contract, representing the ability to renew the annual membership at a lower cost compared to newly joining customers.
-This right is factored into the transaction price and allocated to distinct performance obligations within the agreement: providing access to health clubs and the option to renew the contract, considering their individual stand-alone selling prices.
-Entity U’s registration activity doesn’t constitute a service to the customer and thus doesn’t fulfill a performance obligation.
-The portion attributed to club access is recognized over the initial year, while the renewal right’s portion is acknowledged upon exercise or expiration.
-As an alternative, Entity U may allocate the transaction price to the renewal right based on anticipated future services and corresponding consideration.
+The customer does not have to pay the joining fee if the contract is renewed and has therefore received a material right.
+That right is the ability to renew the annual membership at a lower price than the range of prices typically charged to newly joining customers.
+The joining fee is included in the transaction price and allocated to the separate performance obligations in the arrangement, which are providing access to health clubs and the option to renew the contract, based on their stand-alone selling prices.
+Entity U’s activity of registering the customer is not a service to the customer and therefore does not represent satisfaction of a performance obligation.
+The amount allocated to the right to access the health club is recognised over the first year, and the amount allocated to the renewal right is recognised when that right is exercised or expires.
+As a practical alternative to determining the stand-alone selling price of the renewal right, entity U could allocate the transaction price to the renewal right by reference to the future services expected to be provided and the corresponding expected consideration.

-For instance, if Entity U foresees a customer renewing for two additional years, total consideration would be C330 (C150 joining fee and C180 annual membership fees), recognized as revenue over the three years of service provision.
-Refer to paragraph 11.205 onwards for a deeper examination of this practical alternative and customer options.
+For example, if entity U determined that a customer is expected to renew for an additional two years, the total consideration would be C330 (C150 joining fee and C180 annual membership fees).
+Entity U would recognise this amount as revenue as services are provided over the three years.
+See paragraph 11.205 onwards for further discussion about the practical alternative and customer options.

 Bill-and-hold arrangements arise when a customer is billed for goods that are ready for delivery, but the entity does not ship the goods to the customer until a later date.